-Labradors are friendly, social and energetic dogs.
-They’re composed of all the best qualities of a family dog.
-As a result, they’re the most popular dog breed in America (for several decades straight!).
-But are Labradors smart?
-Just how smart are Labs?
+Labrador Retrievers are friendly, social and energetic dogs.
+They have all the ideal qualities and traits of a good family dog.
+So, it’s no surprise they’re the most popular dog breed in America.
+But are they popular because they’re smart?

 RECOMMENDED: 100 Most Intelligent Dog Breeds

 As we mentioned, the Labrador Retriever ranks in the top 10 for canine intelligence.
 But how did we come to this conclusion?
 Who did the study and how did they measure the intelligence of dogs?

 The now-infamous list of smartest dog breeds measures just one component of dog intelligence, that is, “obedience and working intelligence.”
 In short, OW intelligence measures how fast a dog can learn a command, in addition to how well they retain their training.